rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

     ...ce_mol2s/partition_7.mol2|****************************************|100.00%

 By default, Omega samples up to 50,000 conformer structures and keeps up to 200 conformers with favorable energy per molecule.
-Additional arguments can be provided using `--settings` flag of `run_omega.py`, for example, to increase the maximum number of conformers to keep from 200 to 500, you can provide the following, optional argument: `"--settings -maxconfs 500 \"`.
+Additional arguments can be provided using `--settings` flag of `run_omega.py`.
+For example, to increase the maximum number of conformers to keep from 200 to 500, you can provide the following argument: `"--settings -maxconfs 500 \"`.

-Now that we created the conformers of the database molecules, let us inspect the number of structures that we would consider for the pair-wise overlays in the next step:
+Now that we created the conformers of the database molecules, let us count the number of structures that we would consider for the pair-wise overlays in the next step:

 ```python